ArtsPAL (Preserve Active Life)

 Arts 4 Dementia is co-ordinating a network of volunteer cultural and creative befriender organisations to support social prescribing [SP] for people living alone, as post-diagnostic support for dementia.
 Enabling access to weekly stimulation at arts venues, an ArtsPAL will help combat loneliness and preserve resilience in the community for longer.
 Matched by shared interests through NHS primary care navigators, SP linkworkers, memory services, DAA, community navigators, arts and health organisations, ArtsPALs will accompany each other to weekly arts and heritage activities.

-225,000 people are diagnosed with dementia each year.
+Over 200,000 people are diagnosed with dementia each year.
 A dementia diagnosis has a devastating impact on them and their families.
 One-third live alone.
-The Secretary of State for Health and Social Care Matt Hancock, having announced a new National Academy for Social Prescribing, calls for arts activities for dementia.
+The National Academy for Social Prescribing, calls for more arts activities for dementia.

 Using an individual’s interests, SP can direct them to local arts and wellbeing opportunities.
 However, for people living alone, anxiety, travel and the initiative to leave home can prove a challenge.

 While some arts for health organisations offer creative befriender services, more are needed.
 Volunteer befriending services for dementia are often offered further down the line as home visits.

 Help is needed at the outset of symptoms – confusion, stress, anxiety, disorientation etc. An ArtsPAL enthusiast to share weekly activities of interest to them both would preserve life in the community despite dementia and provide effective pre- and post-diagnostic support.